 Nature and wildlife have been enduring interests of mine.
 Growing up in a large city, I did not have many chances to explore the natural domain.
 We would often go to farms and zoos, where I would try to learn about the different facets of nature.
 Here, I am seen tentatively petting a small docile deer, probably at the Bronx Zoo.
 It was taken during a very hot day in the summer.

 In contrast to the stifling summers in New York, the winters could be difficult as well.
 This was taken outside the apartment house we had recently moved into, just after a snowstorm.
-Although this was a major street, there was at that time less traffic in the city, so many streets were generally safe to play on.
-As a 'city kid', I didn't have much choice, since playgrounds were few.
+Although this was a major street, there was at that time much less traffic, so many streets were generally safe to play on.
+As a resident of a large metropolis, as a child, my parents did not allow me to venture outside the block on which we lived.

 This is my fifth grade class picture.
 Every year when I was in public school they took class pictures.
-The American flag hung behind us, for reasons I am not sure, except that there needed to be a backdrop of some kind to cover up the drab wall at the gymnasium, and our school evidently did not have its own pennant.
-Patriotism was not particularly forced upon us, but it did crop up at official events.
+The American flag hung behind us, for reasons I am not sure, except that there needed to be a backdrop of some kind to cover up the drab wall at the gymnasium, and our school evidently did not have its own banner.
+Patriotism was not particularly forced upon us, but it did appear at official events.